 In it for the long-haul

-The brands that are successful in this world purpose marketing are the ones who blur the lines between brand and advocacy
+The brands that are successful in this social justice marketing are the ones who blur the lines between brand and advocacy